This is a bonus article for the “AI Path L1→L2 Upgrade Guide.” If you have not installed OpenCode yet, this guide gets you from zero to running.

 This is just the start.
 For everyday repetitive tasks like batch renaming, organizing projects, or writing scripts, the same flow works: Plan to align on approach, Build to get it done.

 If DeepSeek V4 Flash Free’s context window is not enough, or you want to try other models, OpenCode also has a subscription-based Go plan.
 It includes the latest open-source models like GLM-5.2, DeepSeek V4 Pro, Qwen3.7, Kimi K2.7/2.6, Mimo 2.5, and Minimax M3, with 1M context windows or multimodal support.
-If you would like to subscribe, signing up through this invite link gives you $5 off your first month: https://opencode.ai/go?ref=CGNQ69YARZ
+If you would like to subscribe, sign up through this invite link to get $5 off your first month: https://opencode.ai/go?ref=CGNQ69YARZ

 This is a bonus article for the “AI Path L1→L2 Upgrade Guide.”
-Previous: Day 8: Autonomous Execution AI.
-After setting up, check out Triple Config for OpenCode for more advanced usage.
+Previous: Day 8: Autonomous AI, Automation Without Writing Code.
+After setting up, check out When Your AI Coding Tool Needs Three Configs for more advanced usage.